softwareconstruction240/softwareconstruction/instruction/programming-exam/programming-exam.md

 1. Do the exam setup:
     * Create a new clean project from starter code
     * Take the HonorLock Setup/Acknowledgment Quiz
+    * Make sure you know how to zip a folder and take a screenshot
     * Take the Practice Programming Exam (optional)

 1. Review and practice.
 Make sure you have some time to review after Phase 0 and before taking the exam.